huskynz/hunzg2/SECURITY.md

 ## If you would like to have Extened support

-Extened support comeing soon keep an eye out
+Extened support comeing soon keep an eye out (for more info email extsupport@husky.nz and you may get early accsess)